dan-wagner/DMHEE_HIV/README.md

 performing a cost-effectiveness analysis.
 While code to achieve this is included in the analysis scripts, the underlying package is not publicly available at this time.

+Feel free to inspect the design of the functions to see how everything works.
+Documentation summarizing the design of the code may be included at a later date.

 # Documentation